OppSite is short for Opportunity Site.

 Many departments have valuable information about why a Site or District is a great opportunity.
 A Site may add value to an existing project, or be the result of a recent planning effort that represents community goals.
 Planning, economic development, and marketing departments can choose to work together, or elect a representative to collect insight and data from departments and other partners.

 OppSites is designed to allow Cities to pool knowledge from different people and agencies.
 Any person who works with your City and can contribute information to your opportunity Sites is welcome to create an account and Add Districts and Sites in your City.
-The Sites will simply appear as pending until an official representative from the City authorizes you or your organization.

 If you’re a consultant working with a city, use OppSites to show results, expand your professional services, leverage your expertise, and distinguish your firm.
 For example, you can attract capital to implement your planning goals, or Add Districts and Sites as part of your planning efforts.